t-gummer/t-gummer.github.io/README.md

 ## Updating the README

-Due to weird compatability issues with READMEs in RMarkdown website, use the following after updating the README (followed by a build of the the website).
+Due to weird compatability issues with README’s in RMarkdown website, use the following after updating the README (followed by a build of the the website).

 ``` r
 rmarkdown::render("README.Rmd",output_format = "github_document")